theCodingProfessor/CPP_Person_Class_Demo/docs/challenge/mark_and_luke_folder/Readme.md

 Code Project: Inheritence, Parent Child Class

-Description
-This header file defines the child class Rectangle, which inherits from the parent class Shape.
-It represents a rectangle shape and provides implementations for calculating its area, perimeter, and displaying its information.
+Description: This file contains the main function demonstrating the usage of the Shape class and its derived class Rectangle.
+It creates objects of the Rectangle class, demonstrates polymorphic behavior by using pointers to Shape, and displays information about the rectangles.
+ChatGPT was used for assistance in parts of this assignment.